Buy vs Rent · 2026

 Who Should Buy in Charlotte, NC in 2026

 Buyers with stable incomes above $123,440/year.
-At a monthly cost of $2,880, the home requires this income to stay within the standard 28% DTI guideline.
+At a monthly cost of $2,880, the home is within the standard 28% DTI guideline for incomes at or above that level.

 Who Should Rent in Charlotte, NC in 2026